New Zealand Bill of Rights Act 1990

-The New Zealand Bill of Rights Act 1990 (sometimes known by the acronym NZBORA or simply BORA) is a statute of the Parliament of New Zealand and part of New Zealand's uncodified constitution that sets out the rights and fundamental freedoms of anyone subject to New Zealand law as a bill of rights.
-It imposes a legal requirement on the attorney-general to provide a report to parliament whenever a bill is inconsistent with the Bill of Rights.
+The New Zealand Bill of Rights Act 1990 (Te Ture Pire o ngā Tika o Aotearoa 1990), sometimes known by the acronym NZBORA or simply BORA, is a statute of the Parliament of New Zealand and part of New Zealand's uncodified constitution.
+The Act sets out the rights and fundamental freedoms of anyone subject to New Zealand law as a bill of rights.